 The Oil & Water of Novel Writing

 Years and years ago a prolific pal of mine, author Matthew Pallamary (who teaches a pirate’s workshop at Santa Barbara Writer’s Conference) uttered one of the most profound adages I’d ever heard.
 Matt apparently got it from Barnaby Conrad, who may have heard it from playwright/director David Mamet…so I suspect this little gem may have been around for years.
 But it remains one of the best tidbits of advice that I know.
 The simple truth is:

 Information is the enemy of Action.

 Action is the enemy of Information.

 Meaning that, as a writer, it’s my obligation to choose one or the other concept (action-based or informational) to define each scene I develop.
 I can either depict (spectacular) action or provide (revealing) information to a reader.
 But I cannot simultaneously provide both, as the two concepts are inherently incompatible.
 Action sequences typically rely on external cues; on visual, sensory-heightened but otherwise superficially detailed observations.
-Conversely, information dissemination tends to internalize, and either through omniscient narration or dialog provides pertinent revelation, newfound knowledge or secrets unbeknownst by other characters or by the reader.
+Conversely, information dissemination tends to internalize, and either through omniscient narration or dialogue provides pertinent revelation, newfound knowledge or secrets unbeknownst to other characters or to the reader.